- Search The Registry

 *Oliver Sutton was born on this date in 1916.
 He was a Black attorney and judge.

-Young Sutton milked cows and rode around San Antonio with his father in the same Studebaker vehicle that was used for funerals and distributing milk to the poor.
+Young Sutton milked cows and rode around San Antonio with his father in the same Studebaker vehicle used for funerals and distributing milk to the poor.
 He liked to attach strings to cans to pretend to be a radio broadcaster.
 At age twelve, he stowed away on a passenger train to New York City, New York, where he slept under a sign on 155th Street in Harlem.
 At age thirteen, while passing out leaflets in an all-white neighborhood for the National Association for the Advancement of Colored People (NAACP), he was beaten by a policeman.
 He was a Boy Scout and attained the rank of Eagle Scout in 1936 and was recognized with the Distinguished Eagle Scout Award as an adult.
 Sutton stated that scouting was a key factor in shaping his life.
 He married Leatrice Sutton in 1943.